A transfer of equity is when there is a change in the legal ownership of a property by either adding or removing a person from the deeds.

 It is possible to have up to four people registered as the owner of a property at one time.
 Each person must be over the age of 18.

 It is also possible for each party to receive a different share in the property.

 Change affects all our lives.
 When big changes happen, you’ll need to act to protect your property.
 Getting married or ending a relationship, welcoming a new child into your family or losing a loved one.
 They can all lead to a need to transfer equity in your property.

-Our Residential Property Team are experts in dealing with every aspect of property ownership.
+Our Residential Property Team are experts in dealing with every aspect of property ownership and are members of the Law Society's Conveyancing quality scheme.
 We take care of all the legal formalities and take some of the pressure off you.

 We’re open and here to help you.
 We’re running as normal with our employees all working from home.

 You can call us as normal on 0800 013 1165 or email us: email@example.com.

 You can also find contact details for all our advisers here.